Facets Multi-Media

-Facets Multi-Media founded in 1975, is a non-profit, 501(C)3 organization, and a leading national media arts organization.
-Its mission is to preserve, present, distribute, and educate about film.
+Facets Multi-Media is a non-profit, 501(C)3 organization, and a media arts organization.
+Founded in 1975, its mission is to preserve, present, distribute, and educate about film.
 Besides its facilities at 1517 W. Fullerton Ave., Chicago, Illinois, Facets Multi-Media also runs Facets Video, one of the largest distributors of foreign film in the United States.
 Facets has been described as a “temple of great cinema” by film critic Roger Ebert and "a giant in the rarefied world of art-house films and cultural education."

 Facilities

 Facets maintains facilities in Chicago, where it was founded by Milos Stehlik as a non-profit film organization.
-The brick-and-mortar space includes a single-screen movie theater (referred to as Facets Cinémathèque), which screens "interesting" independent films and "obscure" features not shown anywhere else around Chicago.
-It also houses a video rental store with over 65,000 titles, described as "a stunningly deep archive of every kind of experimental, avant-garde, foreign and children's film you could hope to find."
+The brick-and-mortar space includes a single-screen movie theater (referred to as Facets Cinémathèque), which screens "interesting" independent films and "obscure" features.
+It also houses a video rental store that offers home delivery with over 65,000 titles, described as "a stunningly deep archive of every kind of experimental, avant-garde, foreign and children's film you could hope to find."
 There is also a non-accredited film school, consisting of classes for the general public.
-Since the earliest days of home video, customers around the U.S. have been able to rent videos from Facets's "pioneering home-delivery rental system."